HewlettPackard/swarm-learning/examples/README.md

 2. Install the Swarm Learning product using the Web UI installer.
 Refer [Web UI installation](/docs/Install/HPE_Swarm_Learning_installation.md)

-3. After Web UI completes its installation, verify if swarm-learning wheel file and its symbolic link are placed under the `lib` directory.

-For more information on starting license server and installing the Swarm Learning, see [HPE Swarm Learning Installation and Configuration Guide](swarm-learning/docs/Install).
+For more information on starting license server and installing the Swarm Learning, see [HPE Swarm Learning Installation and Configuration Guide](/swarm-learning/docs/Install).

 In this section, examples use different models, data, ML platforms, and Swarm cluster configurations.
 All examples require valid X.509 certificates to be used by different Swarm Learning components.
 A certificate generation utility is provided with each example to enable users to run the examples quickly.
 <blockquote>
 NOTE: HPE recommends that users must use their own certificates in actual production environment.